conflux-fans/pos-pool/contract/README.md

 After the command runs successfully, you will get the `PoSPool` contract address, and add it to `.env` file as `POOL_ADDRESS`.

 The `PoolManager` address can be used to set up the pool UI, when the UI is ready, Conflux Core Space users can stake CFX to the pool to earn PoS rewards.

+**Note: The commands above are for testnet, if you want to deploy the contracts to mainnet, change the `--network` parameter to `cfxMainnet`.**

 ### Additional Components